pkp2207/leetcode-reminder/README.md

 - Can be manually triggered via `workflow_dispatch`
 - Uses Ubuntu latest runner
 - Sets up Python 3.10 environment
-- Installs dependencies and runs the script
+- Installs only the `requests` dependency and runs the script

 ## Troubleshooting